How To Replace Wood Staircase Spindles With Iron Balusters

 - Full seal safety goggles: full seal goggles are the ones that go all the way to your skin.
 This is really important for this project because small pieces of metal will be coming at you when you cut your iron balusters.

-- Small allen wrench to tighten baluster shoes (our baluster shoes came with the right size allen wrench)
+- Small allen wrench to tighten baluster shoes (our baluster shoes came with the right sized allen wrench)

-- Stair Balusters: We installed one decorative iron stair baluster every fourth baluster to add interest.
+- Iron Balusters: We installed one decorative iron baluster every fourth baluster to add interest.
 (Both are hollow and easy to cut.)

 - These are the plain square iron balusters we installed.